Tiny Nutrition Habits for Big Health Gains

 • Batch-cook proteins & veggies for the week.

-• Plan meals ahead to avoid last-minute unhealthy choices.
+• Plan meals ahead to reduce last-minute choices.

 8. Upgrade Your Breakfast (or First Meal of the Day)